bdilday/bdilday_blog/content/post/2018-09-01-catcher-defense-with-linear-mixed-effect-models.md

 * park

 This makes assigning credit to the catcher inherently more noisy than something more constrained like wild pitches, passed balls, or called strikes.
-Nevertheless, I'm going to fit the model and see what happens - as I've [written before I don't believe in letting the perfect be the enemy of the good](http://graphswithcodeanddata.xyz/2018/06/17/closeness-index-one-run-games/)
+Nevertheless, I'm going to fit the model and see what happens - as I've written before [I don't believe in letting the perfect be the enemy of the good](http://graphswithcodeanddata.xyz/2018/06/17/closeness-index-one-run-games/)

-The present analysis is an alternative version of a topic I've looked at before, which is estimating [catcher defense back to 1908](https://rpubs.com/bdilday/205604) using the same linear mixed effect modeling framework.
+The present analysis is an alternative version of a topic I've looked at before, which is estimating [catcher defense back to 1911](https://rpubs.com/bdilday/205604) using the same linear mixed effect modeling framework.
 For the work linked above I used only game final scores.
 What I do here is to count only the runs scored through the end of the 5th inning.
 The logic behind that choice is that it will mitigate complications of knowing which relief pitchers were brought in - it's mostly true that the starting pitcher will still be there in the 5th.
-In this case I use retrosheet play-by-play data from 1961 - 2017.
+In the current analysis I use retrosheet play-by-play data from 1961 - 2017.

 ## linear mixed effect models